LCHCAPITALHUMAIN/ColdFusion-Script-Sublime-Snippets/README.md

 #These are a few snippets I've created for ColdFusion 9 script based tags and functions.

-##These are meant compliment Indy's ColdFusion Bundle and use as few keystrokes as possiable to generate code.
+##These are meant compliment Indy's ColdFusion Bundle (https://github.com/indynagpal/coldfusion-sublime-text-2).

 To install: